helisnetwork/8x-monorepo/packages/service-node/README.md

-# In order to use the node, create a folder at ./secrets with the following:
+# In order to use the node, create a folder at ./secrets with the following variables in a .env file with names such as:

+- `.aion.main.env`
+- `.aion.test.env`
+- `.etheruem.main.env`
+- `.ethereum.test.env`

 ```
 # HTTP Address of  node to connect to